 This rear light is not garbage, even though it is equally affordable.
 It’s also super bright and has multiple blinking settings.
 Once I snapped in batteries, it took less than ten minutes to install both of them on my bike.

 Another thing I wish wasn’t necessary but absolutely is?
 A lock.
 I’ve had friends whose bikes were stolen off their front porches, so don’t try your luck.
 There are a billion different lock options, and if you really want to dig into some internet research, you can check out Wirecutter’s exhaustive analysis of the best bike lock.

-Admittedly, this lock came with my bike, so I didn’t do much market research.
+Admittedly, this coil lock came with my bike, so I didn’t do much market research.
 But bike theft isn’t so rampant in Denver that I’ve felt like I need to up the ante on how un-breakable my lock is.
 This coiling bike lock is affordable, easy to store, and gets the job done.

 I wind it around my bike seat and keep the keys on my regular keychain so it’s essentially impossible for me to forget either.
 Plus, I can use it to lock two bikes if I’m with someone who doesn’t have a lock.

 Yep, this is a requirement.
 I don’t care how confident you are in your immortality.
 I don’t care that you think it looks dorky.
 I don’t care that it’s “inconvenient.”
 It ain’t worth it.
 Anytime I’m driving in traffic, my helmet is on.
 It’s a preeetttyy small inconvenience considering the downside (concussion, death, etc).

 Find a helmet you like, that fits securely, and is comfortable.
 I tried on almost every helmet Target offered and this Bell helmet was my favey.